-But an hour of exercise a day can seem like a lot for anyone.
-If your overweight teenager is not physically active or is self-conscious about her body, it may feel overwhelming.
+But an hour of exercise a day can seem like a lot.
+If your overweight teenager is not physically active or is self-conscious about their body, it may feel overwhelming.

-Here are five tips to help you help your teen ease into exercise and stay motivated so that she can feel the benefits.
+Here are five tips to help you help your teen ease into exercise and stay motivated so that they can feel the benefits.

 Teen Fitness Tip 1: Build Slowly

 Kids who aren't used to exercising may only be willing to tolerate a little physical activity before wanting to quit.
 So start with small steps, such as a 10-minute walk every day after school.
-(If the thought of exercising every day seems overwhelming to him, start off with walking every other day.)
-Add a minute more of walking each time, and have him track his progress.
+If the thought of exercising every day seems overwhelming to them, start off with walking every other day.
+Add a minute more of walking each time, and have them track their progress.

-Little successes will also build your child's self-confidence that he can make exercise a part of his life.
-Praise and encourage him for any positive steps he takes toward being healthier.
+Little successes will also build your child's self-confidence and encourage them to make exercise a part of their life.
+Praise and encourage them for any positive steps they take toward being healthier.